MS Injections 101

 I am quite opinionated about treatments for multiple sclerosis (MS) as of late.
 As a newbie of two years to the MS community, I came out fighting, resolute in my stance that “I have MS, it doesn’t have me.”
 Well, MS challenged me in every way.
 It seemed that the harder I fought, MS would go in for the knockout – and win.
 Many times.
 It definitely felt like MS had me for sure.

 I was unsure about whether to write this article because honestly, none of the treatments I have tried have worked for me.
 I thought if I could interview some folks who had tried the injections, I could get firsthand accounts and share them, but that did not go as planned.
-However, I will share what I have learned through a little research because what doesn’t work for me, may very well be your saving grace!
+However, I will share what I have learned through a little research because what does not work for me, may very well be your saving grace!

 Erica's MS Treatment Journey